1945 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Recent auction records highlight the price appreciation trajectory for high-grade examples across major selling platforms.
+Recent auction records capture the steady upward trajectory for high-grade Denver-minted examples across multiple selling platforms.

 Market Activity: 1945-D Wheat Penny